spdk/spdk/doc/nvme_multipath.md

 recovered within `ctrlr_loss_timeout_sec` seconds.
 If `ctrlr_loss_timeout_sec` is -1, it retries indefinitely.

+By default, error detection on a qpair is very slow for TCP and RDMA transports.
+For fast error detection, a global option, `transport_ack_timeout`, is useful.

 ### Path Selection

 Multipath mode supports two path selection policies, active-passive or active-active.